When Can a Landlord Enter a Rental Property?

 Emergencies

 An emergency situation that threatens people or rental property always gives the landlord a right to enter.
-The landlord must limit his activity to resolving the emergency during such an entry.
+In an emergency, the landlord only gets to address the emergency as quickly as possible.
+It is not legal to abuse an emergency entry for any other purpose.

 Property Abandonment

-Most states give the landlord a right to enter property which appears abandoned.
-A landlord can usually enter after an unexplained tenant absence of 1-2 weeks.
+Most states give the landlord a right to enter property which seems abandoned.
+The law in most cases allows entry after an unexplained tenant absence of 1-2 weeks.

 Purposes in the Lease